A recipe for Persian Rice that's pure gold, with the sass of saffron, the fire of cinnamon, and the freshness of asparagus.

 - Add the tofu cubes, if using, and continue to cook, turning the pieces of tofu over carefully every couple of minutes so they brown slightly without breaking.
 Add the asparagus along with the turmeric, cayenne, ground cinnamon and more salt if needed.
 Continue to cook a couple of minutes, then add in the tomatoes and lemon.

 - Cover and cook 10 minutes, then remove everything to a bowl.

-- To the same saucepan, add half the saffron milk and the remaining 2 tbsp of oil along with 2 tbsp water and 1 cup of the cooked rice.
+- To the same saucepan, add half the saffron milk and the remaining 2 tablespoon of oil along with 2 tablespoon water and 1 cup of the cooked rice.
 Mix them together lightly with the spatula and spread it evenly across the bottom of the pan, Next, layer on half the remaining rice.
 Over that, add half the tomato-asparagus mixture.

 - then continue to layer on the rest of the rice.
 Over the rice, sprinkle the remaining half of the saffron milk and then proceed to layer with the remaining tomato-asparagus mixture.